 |California King||72" x 84"||$1669.00|

 If it’s a luxury mattress you’re after, take a look at our DreamCloud Premier mattress review.

 We’ve learned about each mattress’s construction and feel.
 Now, let’s take a closer look at their performance features.
 I’ll investigate each bed’s motion transfer, edge support, durability, and more.
 To see how they compare to other brands, check out our Brooklyn Bedding mattress comparisons and DreamCloud mattress comparisons.

 Sleeping Hot or Cold

 Both mattresses help sleepers stay cool at night, but the DreamCloud has a slight advantage.
 The DreamCloud mattress has a breathable cashmere-blend cover, some cooling gel-infused foam, and coils that promote airflow.

 The Brooklyn Bedding Signature mattress has a responsive foam layer that helps fight against heat retention, and it also has breathable support coils.
 However, if you’re a particularly hot sleeper, DreamCloud is the better choice.

 Couples shopping for a new mattress may want to keep motion transfer in mind.
 If a bed doesn’t isolate motion well, it’s easier to wake up when a partner shifts sleeping positions.

 Brooklyn Bedding’s bouncy coils do not absorb motion well.
 If motion isolation is a top priority, you may want to look elsewhere.
 DreamCloud’s motion transfer is slightly better than Brooklyn Bedding’s, but it’s still not excellent.
-While testing with a glass of water, we noticed a great deal of liquid moving.
+While testing with a glass of water, I noticed a great deal of liquid moving.

 In addition to motion transfer, couples may want to look closely at a mattress’s edge support.
 If a bed caves near the edge, it can push sleepers closer to the middle of the mattress.